-- 27. The accounting officer is responsible for the other information included in the annual report, which includes the audit committee's report.
-The other information referred to does not include the financial statements, the auditor's report and those selected programmes presented in the annual performance report that have been specifically reported on in this auditor's report. - 28.
-My opinion on the financial statements, the report on the audit of the annual performance report and the report on compliance with legislation, do not cover the other information included in the annual report and I do not express an audit opinion or any form of assurance conclusion on it. - 29.
-My responsibility is to read this other information and, in doing so, consider whether it is materially inconsistent with the financial statements and the selected programmes presented in the annual performance report, or my knowledge obtained in the audit, or otherwise appears to be materially misstated. - 30.
+27. The accounting officer is responsible for the other information.
+The other information comprises the information included in the annual report, which includes the audit committee's report.
+The other information does not include the financial statements, the auditor's report and those selected programmes presented in the annual performance report that have been specifically reported in this auditor's report.

+- 28. My opinion on the financial statements and findings on the reported performance information and compliance with legislation do not cover the other information and I do not express an audit opinion or any form of assurance conclusion on it. - 29.
+In connection with my audit, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements and the selected programmes presented in the annual performance report, or my knowledge obtained in the audit, or otherwise appears to be materially misstated. - 30.
 I did not receive the other information prior to the date of this auditor's report.
 When I do receive and read this information, if I conclude that there is a material misstatement therein, I am required to communicate the matter to those charged with governance and request that the other information be corrected.
 If the other information is not corrected, I may have to retract this auditor's report and re-issue an amended report as appropriate.
 However, if it is corrected this will not be necessary.